jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 ### Prerequisites
 To begin developing and continue the work for this project, you will need to install ROS2 on your system for the robot operating system, as well as QTcreator the IDE.
 The ROS2 Galactic installation instructions can be found at https://docs.ros.org/en/galactic/Installation.html.
 The QTcreator installation can be found at https://www.qt.io/download, selecting the try qt option.
 These packages are used to interact with the camera and work with the captures that it creates.
 Similarly, like the software required for the development, you will also require an ESPROS TOF camera 660 as the capturing device https://www.espros.com/photonics/tofcam660/#pictures.
 While the camera and the associated software are not needed to run the project as it stands, it is critical if attempting to expand on this project.

 Before using the ESPROS TOF camera 660, you will first need to calibrate the specifications of the camera to correctly utilize it.
 Our camera is calibrated to the standards that PreAct Technologies uses for its products.
 Therefore if expanding on this project, we would recommend that you ask for guidance from PreAct Technologies (our project partner at the time) as to what the ESPROS TOF camera 660 specifications should be.
 After the calibration of the camera specifications, the raw data captured from the ESPROS TOF camera 660 will then need to be exported as a ply or pcd file usable for point clouds.
 There are multiple methods available to export the raw data captured from the camera to a ply or pcd file.
 Specifically, EPROS has its own software interface for the camera that contains a feature to export as a pcd file.
 Other methods include using functions from modules such as open3d to convert the depth image into a ply or pcd file.
-It is also important to note that the point clouds produced by the camera may have a different scale or dimensions
+It is also important to note that the point clouds produced by the camera may have a different scale or dimensions than what is used in this project, so preprocessing of the images could be required before properly used by the programs in this repo.

 ## Setup
 ### Needed Packages